Jason Saunders talking Operational Efficiency on Bridging the Gap Podcast

 So one of the biggest things I like to touch on from an operational efficiency standpoint, is just getting on the same page because there’s so many areas of the company that are operating that don’t know what’s happening from over here to over there.”

-This was another excellent discussion about the use case of technology in the construction industry, and how we can to focus on improving operational efficiency.
+This was another excellent discussion on the bridging the gap podcast about the use case of technology in the construction industry, and how we can to focus on improving operational efficiency.

 To listen to the interview with Jason use this link: https://bridgingthegappod.com/episode/powering-efficiency-in-the-trades/